Project-MONAI/monai-deploy-informatics-gateway/docs/setup/setup.md

 }
 ```

+#### Install the Messaging Plug-in

+The default plug-in configured as shown above is __RabbitMQ__.

+To install the default RabbitMQ plug-in, download the plug-in `Monai.Deploy.Messaging.RabbitMQ.zip` from [MONAI Deploy Messaging](https://github.com/Project-MONAI/monai-deploy-messaging/releases)
+and unzip the files to the `plug-ins` directory in your home directory:

+* Linux: `~/.mig/plug-ins`
+* Windows: `C:\Users\[username]\.mig\plug-ins`

+> [!Note]
+> If a plug-in other than Rabbit is used, please do update `publisherServiceAssemblyName` & `subscriberServiceAssemblyName` in the appsettings.json file.

 ## Start/Stop Informatics Gateway

-To start or stop the Informatics Gateway, update the value of `DockerImagePrefix` in `appsettings.json` with the repository name of the Docker image:
+To start or stop the Informatics Gateway, update the value of `DockerImagePrefix` in `appsettings.json` with the repository name of the Docker image (default value shown below):

 ```json
 {